KelvinLimanto/kelvinlimanto.giithub.io/_posts/2019-07-20-2019summervcccadathon.markdown

 date:   2019-07-20 15:16:45 -0400
 categories: Posts
 image: /img/vccrender_1.jpg
 excerpt: This is my submission to the first Valor Cad Competition (VCC).
 This robot was designed to FIRST Tech Challenge (FTC) rules and specifications to play in a virtual game challenge.
-The layout of the challenge...
+The ...
 ---
 ![Cover Image](/img/vccrender_1.jpg)